istio/community/STEERING-COMMITTEE.md

     which are controlled by a common third party entity; and affiliate companies, will be treated together as a single entity, referred to as a Contributing Company.
-1. There shall be nine **Contributor Seats**.
+1. There shall be nine **Contribution Seats**.
 Their allocation is determined by the approximate effort and expenditure on the Istio project.
 Each year, the Steering Committee will meet and vote on an exact formula and procedure for determining allocation, and publish this to the istio/community repository;